Denis Parsons Burkitt: Dietary fibre

 His second major contribution came when, on his return to Britain, Burkitt compared the pattern of diseases in African hospitals with Western diseases.
 He concluded that many Western diseases which were rare in Africa were the result of diet and lifestyle.
 He wrote a book, Don't Forget Fibre in your Diet, which became an international bestseller.

 Burkitt suggested that higher fibre intake can reduce the risk of colorectal cancer.
 This was based on observations of the difference in patterns of diseases between Western and traditional African societies.
 Burkitt noted the lower rates of colorectal cancer in African countries compared to the West.
 He also found that African diets were generally higher in dietary fibre.
-While a 2020 meta study found no clear connection a 2020 study confirmed the protective effect if the source of fibre is whole grains.

-Research suggests that a diet high in dietary fibre is also advised as a precaution against other diseases such as heart disease and diabetes.
+Recent research has found that "consuming 10 g more total dietary fibre a day is associated with an average 10% reduction in risk of colorectal cancer" and a diet high in dietary fibre is also advised as a precaution against other diseases such as heart disease and diabetes.

+Burkitt documentary

+A 72 minute documentary film exploring the life of Denis Burkitt, as told by filmmaker Éanna Mac Cana, a survivor of Burkitt's lymphoma, was released in Ireland in July 2024.